- What do I need to know about quitting?

 - Slower heart rate

 These symptoms can lead a person to start using tobacco again to boost blood levels of nicotine and stop symptoms.
-For information on coping with withdrawal, please see the section called “How to quit.”
+For information on coping with withdrawal, see the section called “Dealing with smokeless tobacco withdrawal.”

 Quitting smokeless is a little different